2 Dogs Pub

 The Lost Cuban

 This counter service restaurant offers a delicious selection of made-from-scratch empanadas, soups and desserts.
-Those in-the-know order the Maestro sauce to accompany their meal.
+The Maestro and chimichurri sauces are a must-order for dipping.

 Maggie’s Farm Pizza

 Napoli-style pizza is the focus here, but let this only be the beginning of your family-style feast.
 The best way to do Maggie’s is to bring a crew and order a full spread of salads and antipasti—including meatballs, burrata, roasted brussels sprouts and creamy polenta.
 Of course get enough pizzas for everyone to try a couple of varieties, and be sure stick around for house-made gelato afterwards.

 319-396-4337, maiphocr.com, $$

 The menu at Mai Pho (also known as Pho Mai) is loaded with traditional Vietnamese dishes, each more intriguing than the last.
 In a casual, colorful dining room, sample familiar dishes, like their signature pho, or try a Vietnamese savory crepe.

 Mama’s Deli and Catering

 The next time you’re looking around downtown Iowa City for a place to grab lunch—check out Mama’s satisfying, homemade specials.
 The expansive menu offers something for everyone in both half and whole sizes.

 The Map Room